Tropical Storm Delta (2005)

-Tropical Storm Delta was a late-forming tropical storm during the hyperactive 2005 Atlantic hurricane season which struck the Canary Islands as a strong extratropical storm where it caused significant damage.
+Tropical Storm Delta was a late-forming tropical storm during the extremely active 2005 Atlantic hurricane season which struck the Canary Islands as a strong extratropical storm where it caused significant damage.
 It then crossed over Morocco before dissipating.
 It was the 26th tropical or subtropical storm to form in the 28-storm 2005 season.

 Tropical Storm Delta, like many late-season storms, developed out of an extratropical low.
-The storm gradually gained tropical characteristics and was briefly a subtropical storm on November 22 before transitioning to a tropical storm.
+The storm gradually gained tropical characteristics and was briefly a subtropical storm on 22 November before transitioning to a tropical storm.
 Delta moved erratically for a few days before moving towards the Canary Islands.
 It became extratropical just before it passed to the north of the archipelago.